-I had a thought.
-Do we unwittingly start judging children and holding them to an impossible standard from day one?
-In an attempt to support new mothers (and fathers) and sympathize with them, are we also subtly judging the obedient goodness of their new children?
+Do we unwittingly start judging children and holding mothers and their babies to an impossible standard from day one?
+In an attempt to support new mothers (and yes fathers too) and sympathize with them, are we also subtly judging the obedient goodness of their new children?
 It makes me wonder with questions like these:

 Is he latching well?